Pseudo-Ignatius

 Pseudo-Ignatius was a 4th-century writer who claimed to be Ignatius of Antioch.
 He is the author of the Ignatian forgeries but he also wrote the Apostolic Constitutions and a Commentary on Job.
 Harnack also identified Pseudo-Clement with Pseudo-Ignatius.
-Pseudo-Ignatius has some Arian leanings, but not completely Arian, yet on the hand, he in some ways resembles the Apollinarians.
+Pseudo-Ignatius has some Arian leanings but is not completely Arian; on the other hand, he in some ways resembles the Apollinarians.
 However it is not possible to draw clear conclusions on his Christology.

 According to Bart D. Ehrman, the writer likely claimed the name Ignatius to bolster his own theological views.

 Theology

 Pseudo-Ignatius opposed asceticism and he had Arian leanings.
 In the Apostolic Constitutions, he held 1-3 Maccabees, 1-2 Clement and possibly Judith as canonical (however some manuscripts lack Judith), but denied the canonical status of the Book of Revelation.

-Pseudo-Ignatius in the Apostolic Constitutions affirmed peadocommunion. and Baptism by immersion.
+Pseudo-Ignatius in the Apostolic Constitutions affirmed paedocommunion, and baptism by immersion.

 Writings

-Epistles attributed to Pseudo-Ignatius include:
+Six epistles are generally attributed to Pseudo-Ignatius: